yelite/lite-config/README.md

           ];
         };

-        # The system module will be imported for all host configurations.
+        # System modules will be imported for all host configurations.
-        systemModule = ./system;
+        systemModules = [ ./system ];
-        # The home module is a Home Manager module, used by all host configurations.
+        # Home modules are imported by Home Manager in all host configurations.
-        homeModule = ./home;
+        homeModules = [ ./home ];
         # This directory contains per-host system module.
         hostModuleDir = ./hosts;